ysun98/Contributions/issue_template.md

-Please update the following URL to point to the GitHub repository of the package you wish to submit to _Bioconductor_
+Update the following URL to point to the GitHub repository of the package you wish to submit to _Bioconductor_

 - Repository: https://github.com/yourusername/yourpackagename

-Please confirm the following by editing each check box to '[x]'
+Confirm the following by editing each check box to '[x]'

 - [ ] I understand that by submitting my package to _Bioconductor_,
   the package source and all review commentary are visible to the